collabnix/dockerlabs/beginners/build-private-docker-registry.md

-# Creating a Private Docker Registry
+# Creating a Private Local Docker Registry using Play with Docker

 ## Tested Infrastructure